-January through to July 2019 saw water transported from the CCM void for water sharing purposes with Tarrawonga and Rocglen Mines.
-Water transport started again in November until the end of the year for use at Tarrawonga Mine.
+January and February 2020 saw water transported from the CCM void for water sharing purposes with Tarrawonga Mine.
 Water take for the year is outlined in Table 9 below.
 Water is tracked by the use of a water flow meter.